-In natural farming or composting, you'll often hear EM, IMO, GE etc. What do they mean?
-Are there any differences?
-And how can they be applied in the garden?
+In natural farming or composting, you'll often hear EM, IMO, GE etc. But what do they mean?
+Are there any differences between each of them?
+And how can you apply them in the garden?

 - IMO-Indigenous Micro-organisms

 Although they're named differently, all of them work based on one very similar basis:

 The basis on which all of them work is fermentation.
 Or briefly an anaerobic enzymatic conversion of organic compounds (WikiCommons).

 In the same way, we're harnessing the power of those little beneficial microbes to extract the enzymes or convert organic compounds into digestible bits for plants and animals.

 But microbes exist everywhere around us, why the extra work and:

 Fermentation helps keep the compound for a very long time, that is even without refrigeration.
 The cost to start a batch is low.
 So it can be made over and over again and used for hundreds of acres.

 Essentially, what we're doing is gathering the good microbes in one place (plus their other juicy goodness).
 And distribute them to desired places.

 Because of the acidic environment these guys create, bad microbes won't dare to step foot in.
 Foods get turned into easy-to-consume bits for plants.
 The nutrients also add fertility and life back to the most worked-out soil.